 Because modern WLA solutions readily connect people and systems — and are already integrated with key IT Ops software — enterprises are using WLA capabilities to enhance other automation efforts throughout the business.

 View this brief video below, which explains where we’ve been and what’s forecasted to come next.

 1970s: Job Scheduling on Mainframes

 The workload automation market has been around for more than 40 years, though it didn’t go by that name until much later.
 In the early days, computing was centralized.
-Batch and job schedulers executed simple time-based tasks in a single environment.
+Batch and job schedulers executed simple time-based tasks.
+Yes, on-premises automation was performed in a single environment.
 Ahhh, the good old days.

 1980s–1990s: Adoption Grows